Marguerite Clark: Pickford and Clark "rivalry"

+as they emerged as major Hollywood stars of the silent film era.
+While the two remained personally disengaged, a "definite rivalry" developed over their respective critical and popular successes.

+According to film historian Paul O'Dell, the competition was evidenced primarily by the apparent hostility between Pickford's mother Charlotte and Clark's mother Helen and older sister, Cora.

+The rivalry became explicit in 1918 when Motion Picture Magazine conducted a poll among movie fans that garnered Pickford 158,199 votes to Clark's 138,852 (53% to 47%).

+As to Pickford's narrow margin of success over Clark in popularity, film producer Samuel Goldwyn, writing in his 1923 memoir Behind the Screen, provides this assessment:

 Personal life

-On August 15, 1918, Clark married New Orleans, Louisiana, plantation owner and millionaire businessman Harry Palmerston Williams, a marriage that ended with the death of Williams on May 19, 1936 in an aircraft crash.
+On August 15, 1918, Clark married New Orleans, Louisiana, plantation owner and millionaire businessman—then a US Army Lieutenant—Harry Palmerston Williams, a marriage that ended with the death of Williams on May 19, 1936 in an aircraft crash.
 After his death, Clark owned Wedell-Williams Air Service Corporation, which had built and flown air racers, along with other aviation enterprises, until sold in 1937.

 Death

 After the death of her husband, Clark moved to New York City where she lived with her sister Cora.
 On September 20, 1940, she entered LeRoy Sanitarium where she died five days later of pneumonia.
 A private funeral was held at Frank E. Campbell Funeral Chapel on September 28.
 She was cremated and buried with her husband in Metairie Cemetery in New Orleans.

 For her contribution to the motion picture industry, Marguerite Clark has a star on the Hollywood Walk of Fame at 6304 Hollywood Boulevard.